 #2 – Economical Contribution

-Since the Bombay Stock Exchange deals with the securities that are listed and these securities are sold and re-sold continuously that allows the funds to keep moving instead of remaining idle which results in boosting the economy.
+Since the Bombay Stock Exchange deals with the securities listed, which are sold and re-sold continuously, it allows the funds to keep moving instead of remaining idle, boosting the economy.

 #3 – Marketability and Liquidity